Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We like the Pimsleur French lesson structure

 Thus, if you find yourself on the road a lot, whether for work or pleasure, then Pimsleur may be the more convenient choice.
-Again, this allows you to kill two birds with one stone and finish lessons while you’re on the go – something I found to be a major benefit.
+This allows you to finish lessons on the go – something I found to be a major benefit.

 Monthly Plans To Test The Waters